houdiniproject/houdini/README.md

 You may need to disable AirPlay Receiver in your System Settings if it is hogging port 5000.

 #### System configuration (all)
 There are a number of steps for configuring your Houdini instance for startup
 ##### Run bin/setup
 ```sh
 bin/setup
 ```

-##### Get your .env file
-If you don't already have access to the CommitChange 1Password vault, ask to be added.
-Then download the .env file in 1Password and place it in the root directory.

-> *Note:* Double check that your .env file has the '.' in front of the file name.

 #### Startup
 ##### run foreman for development